Arnman16/TrackGrabber/README.md

 # TrackGrabber

-A simple web scraper that grabs track list from a spotify playlist and adds them to a Pandas dataframe.
+A simple web scraper that grabs the track list from a spotify playlist and adds it to a Pandas dataframe.

 ## Getting Started